The surroundings

 Long-distance trail through the Frisian Woodlands, passing hedgerows, streams and quiet villages.
 De Buwepleats lies near one of the stages.

-Staatsbosbeheer routes βAn extensive walking network within the National Park Drents-Friese Wold, 20 km from De Buwepleats.
+Staatsbosbeheer routes →An extensive walking network within the National Park Drents-Friese Wold, 36 km from De Buwepleats.
 Heathland, forest and quiet moorland pools.

-Twenty kilometres away lies the National Park Drents-Friese Wold: vast heathlands, pine forests and shifting sand dunes.
-Forty-five kilometres on is the Lauwersmeer, an internationally protected bird reserve on the Wadden Sea.
+Thirty-six kilometres away lies the National Park Drents-Friese Wold: vast heathlands, pine forests and shifting sand dunes.
+Thirty-five kilometres on is the Lauwersmeer, an internationally protected bird reserve on the Wadden Sea.

 For birdwatchers, this region is exceptional.
 The Frisian Woodlands are home to dozens of nesting species, and near Lauwersoog rare migratory birds and harbour seals can be seen year-round.